HarrisonHall/ballgame/README.md

 Coming from gamemaker I cannot recommend Godot enough.
-While it isn't commercially competitive for 3D due to speed among other reasons, it is still amazingly intuitive to work with.
+While it isn't commercially competitive for 3D due to speed among other reasons, it is still beyond intuitive to work with.

 ### Demo
 While the title is underwelming it has a few cool features.